-(3-4 families) – Publicity committee families are responsible for all the publicity needs of the school, including SHS advertising for registration/openings, open houses, Vacation and Summer camps, and for special events (i.e. Barn Sale, Art Auction).
-Committee families are responsible for artwork/poster creation for previously mentioned activities.
+Publicity (3-4 families) – Publicity committee families are responsible for all the publicity needs of the school, including SHS advertising for registration/openings, open houses, vacation and summer camps, and for the promotion of special events (i.e. Barn Sale, Artisan Auction).
+Committee families are responsible for securing and/or developing artwork/poster creation for previously mentioned activities.
 Along with this comes distributing/posting fliers in and around the community, ad placement in local publications and in local elementary school parent newsletters, as well as using SHS social media as a way to publicize.
-Final responsibilities include the publication of the Saxon Hill Alumni Newsletter, maintaining the school web site, and coordinating supply and sale of SHS t-shirts, hats, tote bags, etc., and maintaining the SHS website.
+Final responsibilities include the publication of the Saxon Hill Alumni Newsletter, coordinating supply and sale of SHS clothing, hats, tote bags, etc., and maintaining the SHS website.
 Publicity committee members will be required to submit an annual report of publicity and make suggestions for growth.
 Time commitment begins in July and ends in June.

-(1 family) – The STA’s duties will include: providing staff technology training, monitoring the use of and purchasing consumables such as printer ink, providing guidance and oversight in the use of SHS’s technology and management of computerized school data and photos; making recommendations for software and hardware changes/additions; creating/maintaining a staff technology handbook; and completing a year-end status report with a 2-year technology recommendation plan.
-The STA will work closely with Publicity Committee and be responsible for updating the SHS website as needed.
+Staff Technology Advisor (1 family) – The STA’s duties will include: providing staff technology training, monitoring the use of and purchasing consumables such as printer ink, providing guidance and oversight in the use of SHS’s technology and management of computerized school data and photos, making recommendations for software and hardware changes/additions, managing the website, creating/maintaining a staff technology handbook, and completing a year-end status report with a 2-year technology recommendation plan.
+The STA will also work closely with the Publicity Committee.
+Time commitment begins in July and ends in June.